metdpg/monitoring/README.md

 ## Configure

-Add list of web services to file `prometheus/web_targets.yml`
+Create file `prometheus/web_targets.yml` and add list of web services to that file.
+Look at `prometheus/web_targets.yml.example` for how to do that.

-Add list of servers to file `prometheus/server_targets.yml`
+Create file `prometheus/server_targets.yml` and add list of servers to that file.
+Look at `prometheus/server_targets.yml.example` for how to do that.

 ## Run